TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-routing-asr-automation-account.md

            ]
         },
         {
-            "id": "name",
+            "id": "disk_name",
             "order": 3,
             "controlType": "textbox",
-            "displayLabel": "Please provide the name of the VM with which you are experiencing the problem.", "watermarkText": "Enter the name",
+            "displayLabel": "Please provide the name of the automation account(s) with which you are experiencing the problem.", "watermarkText": "Enter the name",
-            "required": false
-        },
-        {
-            "id": "os_version",
-            "order": 4,
-            "controlType": "textbox",
-            "displayLabel": "What is the operating system version of the VM(s)?", "watermarkText": "Enter the OS version",
             "required": false
         },
         {